Luxury brands shower attention on well-heeled Chinese students in U.S.

 “We aren’t just dabbling here,” said Susan Vance, the Beverly Center marketing and sponsorship director.
 The mall sponsors Chinese student groups with roughly 45,000 members in what she called one of its most successful marketing plans.

-Chinese shoppers account for 31 percent of the $273 billion global personal luxury goods market, according to Bain and Co, and the United States is the biggest market outside of Asia.
+Chinese shoppers account for 31 percent of the $273 billion (£183 billion) global personal luxury goods market, according to Bain and Co, and the United States is the biggest market outside of Asia.

 As economic growth in China has slowed and as Beijing's anti-corruption drive cuts into sales of high-end goods there, makers of luxury brands are trying to tap this key Chinese customer base when they reach U.S. shores.